apache/flink/docs/web_client.md

 title:  "Web Client"
 ---

-Stratosphere provides a web interface to upload jobs, inspect their execution plans, and execute them.
+Flink provides a web interface to upload jobs, inspect their execution plans, and execute them.
 The interface is a great tool to showcase programs, debug execution plans, or demonstrate the system as a whole.

 # Start, Stop, and Configure the Web Interface